Being a hiring manager I am constantly engaged with one of the major challenges – whether my employees possess the skills required for the job or not?

-- With skill gap analysis tool it is possible to identify the weaknesses of an employee.
+- With the skill gap analysis tool, it is possible to identify the weaknesses of an employee.
 If you find any employee failing to have the required skill set then you can suggest improvements.
 This will help to meet the present as well as future requirements of the need.

 - It is an effective tool to determine the skills of employees.
 This, in turn, helps to boost the overall work performance in the organization.